CEO Eddie Loewen Talks Player Development, Why Training in Germany is So Beneficial

 Beau Taillefer — TBU Rowdies U16 Boys Premier Boys said, “I want to thank Eddie Loewen and his coaching staff.”

 “I needed someone to believe in me and push me, Eddie was that guy.”

 In 2015, Taillefer was invited to Munich, Germany to play against high-level youth academies in Europe.
 In summer 2016, he went back to Duesseldorf Germany and played against youth teams such as BVB, Bayer Leverkusen, Fortuna Duesseldorf, RW Essen and VFL Bochum.

-“Playing with GFL gave me the opportunity to play with German Bundesliga teams and really prepare for playing on the college level,” said Jonathan Jiminez — USF Sophomore.
+“Eddie gave me the opportunity to play with German Bundesliga teams and really prepare for playing on the college level,” said Jonathan Jiminez — USF Sophomore.

 “Taking on teams from 1860 Munich and MSV Duisburg, the speed of play and physical demand was at the highest level.
-Now, I currently play at Seton Hall University in the Big East which is a similar style of soccer as played in the Bundesliga — going to Germany with GFL helped me gain a collegiate roster spot.
+Now, I currently play at Seton Hall University in the Big East which is a similar style of soccer as played in the Bundesliga — going to Germany helped me gain a collegiate roster spot.

 Jiminez made 15 starts his freshman year and was named to the BIG EAST All-Freshman Team.

-“Through GFL, I was selected to train with a U19 Bundesliga team, 1860 Munich.
+“Because of this training, I was selected to train with a U19 Bundesliga team, 1860 Munich.
 The level of training in these sessions was nothing like anything I had ever seen in the USA.
 I realized I needed to raise the level of my game in order to compete with players around the world,” said Rudderham.